Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

 Women for Women International was founded in 1993 by Zainab Salbi and Amjad Atallah to offer financial and emotional support to women displaced by the Bosnian War.
 The legacy of genocide, sectarian violence, and systematic rape that occurred during the war remains evident today as the country struggles to rebuild and redefine itself as a 21st century democracy.

 From 1993 to 2015, Women for Women International served nearly 62,000 women in Bosnia and Herzegovina across 50 communities of various ethnicities.
 After graduating from our program, women report positive changes in these key areas:

-Women create and connect to networks for support and advocacy: Nearly seven times as many participants report they have shared knowledge of their rights with other women at graduation, compared to 20 percent at enrollment.
+Women create and connect to networks for support and advocacy: More than 63 percent of participants report sharing information about their rights with other women at graduation, compared to 20 percent at enrollment.